Natural Resource & Soil Services

 problematic with regard to meeting the Department of Health and Human Services

 subsurface disposal regulations.
-Gartley & Dorsky's certified subsurface evaluator
+Gartley & Dorsky's licensed site evaluator

-has over 25 years of experience in the evaluation of soils and the design of
+has years of experience in the evaluation of soils and the design of

 residential and commercial septic systems.
 We have designed hundreds of